The Israelites could not miss, ignore, or misinterpret God’s guidance on the journey from their Egyptian homes to the Red Sea.

 A sovereign Israel was part of God’s strategy to save the world through Jesus.
 However, this plan incorporated voluntary acts by the Israelites.
 They were not his automatons.

 The Israelites could have stayed in Egypt after the tenth plague.
-Instead, they chose to leave for their ancestral homeland.
+But instead, they chose to leave for their ancestral homeland.

-On the journey, the Israelites were free to follow the pillar of cloud and fire, chart their course, select an alternate destination, or return to Egypt.
+On the journey, the Israelites could follow the pillar of cloud and fire, chart their course, select an alternate destination, or return to Egypt.
 They chose to follow the pillar.

 God had predetermined that he would not intervene if the Israelites encountered the Philistines.
 He had no plans to destroy this enemy.
 Instead, he intended to let the Israelites retreat from this danger.